SORSE/sorse.github.io/_pages/coc/code-of-conduct.md

 ## Acknowledgement

-This Code of Conduct was adapted from the example policy for the CW20 and also from the Geek Feminism wiki, created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero license.
+This Code of Conduct was adapted from the example policy for the [Collaborations Workshop 2020](https://www.software.ac.uk/cw20/code-conduct) and also from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.